datahawklab/datahawk.github.io/_posts/java/2021-11-23-sdkman-java-ubuntu2004-install.md

 * copy public key to github

-### configure git client for git for initial use on WSL Ubuntu:
+### configure git client for git for initial use on WSL Ubuntu

 ```bash
 git config --global user.name "githubusername"